Coordinating Services for Deaf Students

 Upon completion of this module, participants will be able to:

-• Promote the development of institutional policies that clearly demonstrate a commitment to access and equity in institutional programs, services, and activities in all physical, digital, academic and cocurricular spaces.
+• Promote the development of institutional policies that clearly demonstrate a commitment to access in institutional programs, services, and activities in all physical, digital, academic and cocurricular spaces.

 • Assess, through an individualized, interactive process, whether requested accommodations are necessary to ensure access in individual contexts.